 Fo reword 4

 1. Introduction 6

 The overriding context - we must act now 6

 What have we declared?
 6

 What is our policy position?
 6

 Balancing competing demands 7

 Imperatives for action 7

 What has East Cambridgeshire District Council done so far?
 8

 Our vision 8

 Purpose of the Environment Plan 8

 Aligning our Environment Plan with other action plans and strategies 9

 Natural Cambridgeshire's 'Doubling Nature' programme 10

 A district wide set of environment targets?
 10

 The United Nations Sustainable Development Goals 11

 2. Climate change and our carbon footprint 12

 Introduction 12

 Carbon footprints 13

 Cambridgeshire's carbon footprint 14

 East Cambridgeshire's carbon footprint 15

 Renewable energy generation in East Cambridgeshire 20

 Are you looking to reduce your home energy consumption?
 22

 East Cambridgeshire District Council's carbon footprint 23

 Introduction 23

 Methodology - calculation process 23

 Methodology - emissions reporting boundary 24

 Methodology - excluded emissions 26

-Methodology - data collection 27
+Methodology - data collection 2/

 The Council's carbon footprint 2021-22 - a summary 28

-The Council's carbon footprint 2021-22 - in more detail 28
+The Council's carbon footprint 2021-22 - In more defail Market based and leasting based reporting 28

-Market-based and location-based reporting 31 32
+Market-based and location-based reporting 21

-z The Council's carbon footprint 2021-22 - our biggest emitter 32 34
+7 Camb an anciente a concernent terrent and interview terrenter 32 7 4

-3. Carbon emissions overall target and interim targets
+5. Carbon emissions overall target and interim targets 54

-New targets for a new administration 34 34
+New targets for a new administration 34

-Introduction How will we achieve a 40% reduction in our net annual CO2e emission
+Introduction .
+34

-year 2025/26? , 35
+How will we achieve a 40% reduction in our net annual CO2e emission year 2025/26? s by 35

 How will we achieve an 80% reduction in our net CO2e emissions by ye 2030/31? ear 36

 How will we achieve a truly net zero council by year 2035/36?
 37

 4. Biodiversity and the natural environment 40

 Introduction - the stark facts 40

 Why does it matter?
 41

 How is the natural environment performing in East Cambridgeshire?
 42

 Hope for the future 43

-What can East Cambridgeshire District Council do to help conserve ar enhance the natural environment? id 44
+enhance the natural environment? d 44

-What has East Cambridgeshire District Council done so far, to help na
+What has East Cambridgeshire District Council done so far, to help nat ture?

 46

-Supporting 'nature recovery' in East Cambridgeshire 47 47
+Supporting 'nature recovery' in East Cambridgeshire 47

-'Doubling Land for Nature'
+'Doubling Land for Nature' 47

 5. Actions and projects 48

 Introduction 48

 Review of our Top 20 Actions for 2022/23 49

 Our 20 commitments for 2023/24 59

 Theme 1: Taking direct action to reduce the Council's greenhouse emissions gas 59

 Theme 2: Taking direct action to support nature recovery in East Cambridgeshire 60

 Theme 3: Supporting others to take action 61

 Theme 4: Policies, decision taking, accreditation and recognition 63

 6. Financing the strategy and action plan 66

 Introduction 66

 Funding streams 67

 7. Further reading 68

 8. Stakeholder engagement 69

 9. Glossary 70

 10. Appendices 74

 Appendix 1: Risks and challenges for meeting our emission targets and d

 interim targets.
 74

-Appendix 2: Natural environment benefits and threats 75
+Appendix 2: Natural environment benetits and threats /5

-Appendix 3: Monitoring and evaluation 77
+Appendix 5: Monitoring and evaluation 70

-Appendix 4: Impacts and risks associated with climate change 79
+Appendix 4.
+Impacts and fisks associated with climate change Appendix 5: East Cambridgeshire District Council's 'Environmental Poli

-Appendix 5: East Cambridgeshire District Council's 'Environmental Pol (adopted March 2022) 81 (ICY
+(adopted March 2022) 81